baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 Consider reading more on matching on the official [OpenCV tutorial](https://docs.opencv.org/3.4/dc/dc3/tutorial_py_matcher.html).
 We also used this [great tutorial](https://www.andreasjakl.com/understand-and-apply-stereo-rectification-for-depth-maps-part-2/) to understand this method.

 <h2>Comparison between the Real-time and Precalculated Rectification.</h2>
-Comparing these two methods, we determined a number of pros and cons for both of them:<br>
+Comparing these two methods, we determined a number of pros and cons for both of them:<br><br>
 <strong>Real-time rectification Pros</strong>:
 <ul>
 <li>Easier to implement than Precalculated: no need to have a stereo camera setup, or take a set of chessboard photos with it.
 You just need two individual images of the same scene, where feature matching can happen.</li>